 "There's no question that we prevented a terrorist attack," said Matthew Bettenhausen, California's homeland-security chief.
 "What could have been a catastrophic, multitargeted style of attack ended in arrests."

 Yet police learned of the plot largely thanks to the three men's missteps and bad luck: Lacking money for weapons, they turned to robbing 11 mom-and-pop convenience stores and gas stations, guaranteeing police were looking for them months before the attacks.

 One would-be jihadist dropped his cell phone during a robbery, and police trailed the men to the next robbery and arrested them.
-A search of one man's apartment turned up bulletproof vests, knives, an order for an AR-15 assault rifle, an apparent target list and literature justifying the killing of infidels.

 What counterterror investigators wonder is, will the next plotters be so inept or indiscreet?
 Or as in the case of al-Qaida, so bent on mounting attacks more spectacular than Sept.
 11 that the chances of detection soar?

 No one knows.
 But while law-enforcement officials agree that California and the nation are vastly better at detecting attacks, they say someday a major attack will succeed inside the United States.

 Last week, in its latest National Strategy for Combating Terrorism, the White House echoed that assessment, stating that "while America is safer, we are not yet safe.
 The enemy remains determined, and we face serious challenges at home and abroad."